ihavebadfantasy/use-update/README.md

 You use useUpdate almost the same way as useEffect.
 When it is given the list of dependencies useUpdate is invoked when any dependence from the list change occurs.
-When it is given an empty array as a dependencies or no dependencies argument(undefined) it will work like componentDidMount and is invoked immediately after updating of state or props occurs.
+When it is given an empty array as a dependencies or no dependencies argument(undefined) useUpdate will work like componentDidMount and is invoked immediately after updating of state or props occurs.

 ### Sync example